aidn3/linted-typescript-template/README.md

 Run `npm run validate` before pushing changes to ensure they are fully linted and can be compiled.

+### Custom Types Files

+To ensure better linting and typed support IDE, add all custom types in `src/types/`.
+They are auto-detected by `tsconfig.json`.

 ## All Important Npm Commands

 | Script                 | Function                          |